didaquis/nasa-with-vue/README.md

 # nasa-with-vue

-A basic app for learning Vue baby steps.
+A basic app for learning the baby steps of Vue.
 Repo of reference: https://github.com/kristianmzmz/nasa-api-with-vue-and-tdd

 ## Baby steps of Vue